-There are 15 measures applicable to ophthalmologists in the 2022 MIPS measure set, indicating that ophthalmologists may have a sufficient number of measures in MIPS.
+There are 15 measures applicable to ophthalmologists in the 2022 MIPS measure set, indicating that ophthalmologists may have a sufficient number of there may already be enough measures for that specialty in MIPS.
 However, this measure may be important for retina specialists.